Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/epic/epic-spells.md

 here---the example spells use ad hoc factors frequently.
 In all cases, the GM determines the actual Spellcraft DC of the new spell

+### Approval
-**Approval:** This is the final step, and it's critically important.
+This is the final step, and it's critically important.
 The epic spell development work and reasoning must be shown to the GM and receive his or her approval.
 If the GM doesn't approve, then the epic spell cannot be developed.
 However, the GM should explain why the epic